samluethi/ProbaHeat/README.md

-#### Probabilistic Heat Mortality
+## Rapid increase in the risk of heat related mortality
-This repository contains all relevant scripts for the analysis of the paper on probabilistic heat mortality
+This repository contains all relevant scripts to reproduce the analysis of the study on probabilistic heat mortality

 Lüthi, S., et al.: Rapid increase in the risk of heat related mortality (submitted, October 2022)